Intra-district Transfer Requests

 It is the policy of the School District that a student shall be required to attend the school designated for the attendance area in which the student resides.
 However, the district realizes there are exceptional and/or extenuating circumstances that may cause students (and/or their parents) to desire to attend a school outside their attendance area.
 Administrators may approve transfers based on the provisions of the policy governing transfer requests.

-Parents and Guardians may use this electronic form to request a transfer to a school outside their students' assigned attendance area.
-Applications are accepted between May 1 and June 15 for the following school year.
+If you missed the general transfer request window, please contact the district office.
+Parents and guardians may use this electronic form to request a transfer to a school outside their students' assigned attendance area.
+Applications are accepted each spring for the following school year.
 If a general transfer is approved, it is valid for one school year only.
 Renewal of the transfer is not guaranteed.

 Procedures for general transfer requests